Rhinoplasty and Nasal Surgery

 - Jewish Rhinoplasty Some ethnic orgins want to keep their natural nose features intact, wile improving their overall appear.
 To learn more click here jewish rhinoplsty

-- Male Rhinoplasty – Dr. Azizzadeh takes a unique approach to men who are seeking improvement in their nose.
+- Male Rhinoplasty – Dr. Azizzadeh and Dr. Cabin take a unique approach to men who are seeking improvement in their nose.

 - Cleft lip rhinoplasty – All patients who are born with cleft lip deformity have severe nasal deformity.
 These patients will require definite rhinoplasty and nasal reconstruction in their teenage years.
 The cleft lip rhinoplasty will focus on creating a normal breathing passage, as well as improving the symmetry and aesthetics of the nose.

 - Aging rhinoplasty – As a person gets older, the nose tends to elongate and droop.
 The skin becomes thicker and less elastic.
 Many individuals will look younger by simply improving the aesthetics of the nose.
 The surgical approach in aging rhinoplasty is to create a more youthful appearance to the entire face by reversing the signs of an aging nose.
 Aging rhinoplasty is an indispensable adjunct to nasal and facial rejuvenation.